 "You're not a burden Sophia, nor will you ever be.
 Your problems are the burden, not you.
 If only you could see that so you would get help and let someone, anyone in so that weight would be lifted off your shoulders".
 He said strongly, his words making my eyes burn slightly as the tears started forming.

 "I just wish you would tell me so I could truly see what you're going through and I don't have to deal with my imagination".

 "Only if you tell your parents about you".
 I said and the fear appeared in his eyes.

 "Sophia, mine and your problems are completely diff-".
 He started arguing but I cut him off.

-“Not really different, Caleb.
-You fear telling your parents just like I fear telling you”.
+"it's not that different, Caleb.
+You fear telling your parents just like I fear telling you".
 I said and he went to speak but I cut him off.
-“Mine may be an irrational free, but it’s still a fear, one I am trying to get past but it may take me years to get rid of”.
+"Mine may be an irrational free, but it's still a fear, one I am trying to get past but it may take me years to get rid of".
+He sighs.

 "Okay, okay.
 They may be the same but mine isn't hurting me, you keeping this from me is hurting you, I could help you if you told me what's happening".

 "Okay first of all, what could you do until I turn 18 and second of all, how can you say this isn't hurting you.
 Of course, it's hurting you, Caleb.
 You kissing and sleeping with all these women to prevent your parents from thinking you're attracted to men is hurting you".
 I said and he looked away from me.

 "And don't say it isn't. we may have only met 6 months ago but I feel like I've known you all my life.
 My pain is physical but it doesn't mean your emotional pain is any less important or damaging.
 Bruises and cuts heal, Caleb.
 The thing you need to worry about when it comes to me is the psychological scars that'll be left when this is all over".